Nanjing anti-African protests: Protests

-The African students and their sympathisers were removed from Yizheng to another military guesthouse closer to Nanjing on New Year's Eve, and were returned to their universities the following day.
+The African students and their sympathizers were removed from Yizheng to another military guesthouse closer to Nanjing on New Year's Eve, and were returned to their universities the following day.

 Aftermath

 In January, three of the African students were deported for starting the brawl.
-The other students returned to Hohai University and were required to follow new regulations, including a night-time curfew, having to report to university authorities before leaving the campus, and having no more than one Chinese girlfriend whose visits would be limited to the lounge area.
+An African student claimed he was electrocuted on the genitals.
+The other students returned to Hohai University and were required to follow new regulations, including a night-time curfew, having to report to university authorities before leaving the campus.
 Guests were still required to be registered.

 Anti-African demonstrations spread to other cities, including Shanghai and Beijing.